szweibel/DHRI-static/workshops/python.md

 # Running Scripts

 So far, you've interacted with Python one line at a time in the REPL.
-This is what we call the Interactive Mode, which is like a playground for experimenting and exploring different Python expressions, like `2 + 2` or `type("some stuff")`.
+This is what we call the Interactive Mode, which is, as we mentioned, like a playground for experimenting and exploring different Python expressions, such `2 + 2` or `type("some stuff")`.
 The code that we write in the REPL is not saved after you exit, which means that this space is for running Python expressions and *not* for writing longer programs.

 For the rest of this session, we're going to expand beyond the REPL to write and execute longer programs.
 To do this, we will begin to work with a text editor, where we write out Python scripts, and run those scripts from the terminal.